Presteej-zz/Web-Developer-Bootcamp/README.md

 Guessing Game - Javascript based guessing game with an established number and prompts to get a user to guess said number.

 Functions Problem Set - A set of three problems that I solved while being introduced to JavaScript functions.

+To Do List II - A second todo list with code primarily centered arond Javascript and arrays.